mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 URL directly: ` https://cloud.google.com/feeds/compute-engine-release-
 notes.xml `

+##  April 08, 2020

+  * You can identify idle persistent disk resources by using [ idle persistent disk recommendations ](/compute/docs/disks/viewing-and-applying-idle-pd-recommendations) .
+Following these recommendations will help reduce unused resources and reduce your compute bill.
+This feature is in **Beta** .

 ##  April 06, 2020

   * C2 machine types are now available in the following [ regions and zones ](/compute/docs/regions-zones#available) :